truenas/middleware/docs/userguide/freenas_storage.rst

 * :ref:`Snapshots`: used to manage local snapshots.

-* :ref:`VMWare Snapshots`: are used to coordinate ZFS snapshots with a VWware datastore.
+* :ref:`VMware Snapshots`: are used to coordinate ZFS snapshots with a VWware datastore.

 These configurations are described in more detail in this section.

+.. index:: Volumes
 .. _Volumes:

 Volumes